Soccer-Second-placed Lens beaten by Montpellier in Ligue 1 | Sports-Games

 Second-placed RC Lens lost ground with Ligue 1 leaders Paris St Germain when they slumped to a 1-0 defeat at Montpellier on Sunday.

 English forward Stephy Mavididi found the back of the net for the hosts early in the second half to lift his team up to 13th on 13 points from 10 games.
 Lens have 18 points and trail PSG by nine points.
-But they are now in danger of being overtaken by third-placed Nice, who are two points behind following a 1-0 defeat at Troyes but have a game in hand.
+But they are now in danger of being overtaken by Olympique de Marseille, who moved within one point after Matteo Guendouzi's double inspired them to a 4-1 comeback win against Lorient.

+Third-placed Marseille have a game in hand to play against Nice, who are fourth on 16 points after losing 1-0 at Troyes.
+At the Stade Velodrome, Guendouzi added to goals by Boubacar Kamara and Arkadiusz Milik after an early penalty by Armand Lauriente had put visiting Lorient ahead.

-Olympique de Marseille, who have two games in hand, will reduce the gap with Lens to one point if they beat Lorient at home later on Sunday.
-Montpellier started well and came close to opening the scoring in the eighth minute when Valere Germain's strike crashed onto Jean-Louis Leca's post.
+But Marseille's pressure was too intense for Lorient with Guendouzi, who now has scored three goals and set up two in nine appearances this season, playing chief tormentor.
+At La Mosson, Montpellier started well and came close to opening the scoring in the eighth minute when Valere Germain's strike crashed onto Jean-Louis Leca's post.

 In a lively first act, Lens had their best chance in the 28th minute through Jonathan Clauss but the wingback's free kick was superbly saved by Jonas Omlin.
 Montpellier were rewarded for their domination three minutes into the second half when Mavididi beat Leca with a low shot after being played through by Teji Savanier.